trampgeek/moodle-qtype_coderunner/README.md

  1. **java_program**.
 Here the students writes a complete program which is compiled then executed once for each test case to see if it generates the expected output for that test.

+As discussed in the following sections, this base set of question types can be customised in various ways.
+The

 ## Templates